SamparkBhol/Healthcare-AI-system/README.md

 I welcome contributions to this project!
 Feel free to submit issues and pull requests on the GitHub repository.
 Please make sure to follow the coding standards and guidelines provided.

-## License

-This project is licensed under the MIT License.
-You can find more details in the `LICENSE` file.

-## Contact

-If you have any questions or need further information, please reach out to me at [your-email@example.com](mailto:your-email@example.com).